Studying the works of Markus Åkesson you will notice an intrinsic beckoning for greater thought.

 The Swedish Neo-Figurative artist imparts a distinct sort of life into his paintings that may provoke an initial juxtaposition with our own.
 His oil paintings display a degree of hyperrealism that effortlessly strikes viewers.
 Yet with further insight, its verve becomes deeper. Åkesson exhibits a mastery of capturing light in his work that it lulls viewers into a dialogue with the ghostly divine realm he fabricates.

-Speaking of fabric, Åkesson is known for tangling his subjects in reams of elaborate textile.
-In several paintings, patterns coexist in an overlaid fashion, polymorphic and ever occupying.
+Speaking of fabric, Markus Åkesson is known for tangling his subjects in reams of elaborate textiles.
+In several paintings, patterns coexist in an overlaid fashion, polymorphic, and ever occupying.
 In his 2014 painting “Girl with an enamel tongue,” the pattern motif takes on a more subtle role yet still flourishes within the context of a fair-haired girl with an expression that seems to pronounce the lingual ornament.
-Two years later, Åkesson spawned “Girl with a tattooed tongue,” a graceful echo of the skilful textile manipulation he showcased in his earlier work.
+Two years later, Markus Åkesson spawned “Girl with a tattooed tongue,” a graceful echo of the skillful textile manipulation he showcased in his earlier work.